B2B SaaS Ranking Factor Study~28 min read

 B2B SaaS SERPs reward a fundamentally different content profile.
 We isolated 14,200 ranking B2B SaaS pages from our 100,000-page correlation crawl, ran a 900-respondent Mass B2B SaaS Practitioner Survey, and built the first published B2B SaaS-specific ranking factor model.
 Case study density, comparison page strength, and author authority weight 1.5-2x heavier than in the all-sector hub.

-Published May 2026·Last updated May 2026·By Chris | Visionary Marketing
+Published 6 May 2026·Stats verified and updated as of 29 May 2026·By Chris | Visionary Marketing

 0.72